iesus/dynamic-dss-websites/README.md

 # dynamic-dss-websites
-Here we have public visualizations of the dataset with generated
+Here we have public visualizations of "Street Life" data